raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 ## Move the player
+Now that you've got a ship on screen, you need to give the player a way to move it!

+--- task ---
-+ Create a folder in your Assets folder and name it `Scripts`.
+Create a folder in your Assets folder and name it `Scripts`.
 Now create a new C# script in your new folder.
 When you create a script, you want to know what it does, so give it a descriptive name, for example `PlayerController`.

-+ Attach your new script to your `Player` object.
+Attach your new script to your `Player` object.

-+ Open the script and add this code inside the `Update` function:
+Open the script and add this code inside the `Update` function:
 ```csharp
 Vector3 mousePos = Input.mousePosition;
 mousePos.z = 15f;
 transform.position = Camera.main.ScreenToWorldPoint(mousePos);
 ```
+--- /task ---

 --- collapse ---
 ---
 title: What does the code do?
 ---

-A **Vector3**s is a **structure**.
+A `Vector3` is a **structure**.
 A structure stores multiple variables in one unit.

-Unity uses Vector3 to keep track of an object's position in the world — its (X, Y, Z) coordinates.
-So, when you set the **Vector3** equal to the `Input.mouseposition`, the `x` and `y` values of the Vector3 are changed each frame (because it is in the `Update` function).
+Unity uses `Vector3` to keep track of an object's position in the world — its (X, Y, Z) coordinates.
+So, when you set the `Vector3` equal to the `Input.mouseposition`, the `x` and `y` values of the Vector3 are changed each frame (because it is in the `Update` function).

 `Input.mousePosition` doesn't change the `z` value of the Vector3.
 With the second line of code, you're setting the `z` value by using `.` (called the 'dot operator').